Binary Search and Monotonic Function

 feasible function

-The pre-condition for binary search is to find a monotonic function f(x) that returns either True or False.
+The precondition for binary search is to find a monotonic function f(x) that returns either True or False.
 Then the problem becomes Find the First True in a Sorted Boolean Array that we already know how to solve using binary search.
-We will call the function feasible to signify that whether the element at the current index is feasible (True) or not (False) to meet the problem constraints.
+We will call the function feasible to signify whether the element at the current index is feasible (True) or not (False) to meet the problem constraints.

 Binary Search Template Monotonic Feasibility Function